-Year of manufacture 2022 and year of manufacture 2023, complies with the following applicable EU provisions:
+Year of manufacture 2022 to year of manufacture 2025, complies with the following applicable EU provisions:

-- Machinery Directive 2006/42/EC

-- · RoHS Directive 2011/65/EU

-- Electromagnetic Compatibility Directive 2014/30/EU.
+- Machinery Directive 2006/42/EC - RoHS Directive 2011/65/EU Restriction of the use of certain hazardous substances in electrical and electronic equipment - Electromagnetic Compatibility Directive 2014/30/EU.

-The safety objectives in the Low Voltage Directive 2014/35/EU have been met in compliance with Appendix I, no. 1.5.1 of the Machinery Directive 2006/42/EC
+The safety objectives in the Low Voltage Directive 2014/35/EU have been met in compliance with Appendix I, no. 1.5.1 of the Machinery Directive 2006/42/EC.